 According to the UK Office for National Statistics, 95% of UK households have less than £100,000 in Financial Assets (investable assets, not including property assets, business assets, occupational pensions, and physical assets).
 Typically, UK Financial Intermediaries set an investable asset threshold of £100,000 to ensure profitable practice management.
-That is how they get paid, 90% take a percentage of the investment as a fee.
-No investable asset, and the intermediary does not know how he or she will get paid.
+That is how they get paid; 90% take a percentage of the investment as a fee.
+No investable asset and the intermediary does not know how they will get paid.

 Many wealth management firms believe they can bridge the "advice gap" of disintermediated retail investors by introducing low-cost automated non-advised sales solutions.
 Solutions that sell products.